Note: This post may contain affiliate sales links. Please see my full disclosure policy for details.

 - Arrange the kale/quinoa, potatoes, carrots, cauliflower, cannellini beans in separate sections in each Buddha bowls.

 - Drizzle the remaining dressing over the potatoes, carrots, cauliflower, and cannellini beans.

 - Sprinkle the pistachios and dried apricots across the top.

 - Sprinkle with salt and pepper to taste.

 - A traditional Buddha bowl has the vegetables and grains in different segments and then is sprinkled with dressing, fruit, and nuts on top.
 However, I often toss mine together like a giant salad.
-I believe this a personal preference and either way work.
+I believe this is a personal preference and either way works.

 - I portioned this out into two very large Buddha bowls.
-This recipe can easily be 4 Buddha bowls depending on your appetite.
+This recipe can easily be four Buddha bowls depending on your appetite.

 - I tend to use very light dressing and seasoning in my bowls.
 If you prefer more flavor you can: